Kuku people

-The Kuku are a tribe of the Karo people from South Sudan.
-They inhabit the agricultural lands of Kajokeji County in Central Equatoria State.
-The Kuku speak a Bari dialect, also called Kuku.
+The Kuku are a Nilotic tribe of the Karo people from South Sudan.
+They inhabit the agricultural lands of Kajo Keji County in Central Equatoria State.
+The Kuku speak a Kuku dialect, also called BaKuku.

 They are chiefly a farming people relying on mixed farming.
-During the rainy season they grow substantial food crops, mainly sorghum, (also known in Sudan as dura) pigeon peas (burusut), maize, millet, cassava, sweet potatoes, and beans (loputu).
-In the dry season they manage a small scale of cattle, goats and sheep herding.
+During the rainy season they grow substantial food crops, mainly sorghum (known by the Kuku people as masika), pigeon peas (burukusuk), maize (mbaya), millet, cassava, sweet potatoes, and beans (loputu).
+In the dry season they herd cattle, goats and sheep herding on a small scale.
 The Kuku are good beekeepers.
-They also practice collective hunting during dry season, hunting with bow and arrow.
-Their hunting practices also involve trapping animals in a net.
+They practice collective hunting during dry season, hunting with bow and arrow.
+Their hunting practices also involve trapping animals in a net as their cultural food which was believed to be a source of wisdom and knowledge is the rat.

 History

-The Kuku people are part of a larger group known as the Bari.
+The Kuku people are part of a larger group known as the Karo Community (made up of six tribes: Kuku, Bari, Pojulu.
+Nyangwara Kakwa and Mundari).
 There was a good deal of in-fighting amongst the larger group and so they decided to spread out into places where each group felt more comfortable.
 The Kuku was the group that decided to move south and settle.
 They are rainmakers who are very famous in the tribe.
 After the first Sudanese civil war in 1972, there was an agreement amongst south Sudanese groups, and prominent members of the Kuku joined south Sudan's leadership.

 Administrative authority system

-Kuku have no centralized form of administrative authority.
+Kuku has no centralized form of administrative authority.
 Their administrative system emerges from bottom to top as follows: